 Drone Certification is the process by which an Unmanned Aircraft System (UAS) or drone is officially approved and granted permission to operate within a particular jurisdiction.
-Directorate General of Civil Aviation (DGCA) or any other authorized regulatory body responsible for aviation safety.
-It plays a crucial role in evaluating and ensuring that drones meet specific standards and safety requirements for legal and safe operation.
+Directorate General of Civil Aviation (DGCA) or regulatory bodies are responsible for aviation safety typically oversee the certification process.
+These entities play a crucial role in evaluating and ensuring that drones meet specific standards and safety requirements for legal and safe operation.
+The steps to get drone certification is mentioned in the section below:

-Certification Agencies: These are organisations designated by the DGCA to carry out the certification process.
+- (i) Certification agencies: These are organisations (ex.
+Quality Council of India) or agencies designated by the DGCA to carry out the certification process.
 These agencies are responsible for assessing various aspects of the drone, including its design, construction, performance, and safety features, to determine whether it meets the necessary criteria for certification.
-They may also evaluate the qualifications and training of drone operators (remote pilots) to ensure that they are competent to fly the drone.

-Procedure for Application: The procedure for drone certification involves several steps that drone manufacturers or operators must follow to obtain the required certification.
-The interested manufacturer shall apply in form D-1 on Digital Sky Platform through a certification agency to DGCA for certificate.
+They may also evaluate the qualifications and training of drone operators (remote pilots) to ensure that they are competent to fly the drone. - (ii) Procedure for application: The procedure for drone certification involves several steps that drone manufacturers or operators must follow to obtain the required certification.
+The interested manufacturer shall apply in form D-1 on Digital Sky

+Platform through a certification agency to DGCA for certificate.
 This typically includes the following:

-- a) Application Submission: The drone operator or manufacturer applies to the certification agency, providing detailed information about the drone specifications, design, safety features, and intended use. - b) Evaluation and Testing: The certification agency conducts a thorough evaluation and testing of the drone to assess its compliance with safety and performance standards.
-This may involve flight testing, structural assessments, and verification of safety features. - c) Documentation Review: The certification agency reviews technical documentation related to the drone's design, construction, and safety measures.
-They ensure that the drone meets the regulatory requirements and industry standards. - d) Compliance Assessment: The drone's design and performance are compared against established regulations and guidelines to determine if it meets the necessary standards. - e) Certification Issuance: If the drone successfully meets all the requirements, the DGCA on the recommendation of certification agency grants an official certificate, also known at Type Certificate' indicating that the drone is certified and authorised for operation. - f) Type Certificate is an official document issued by aviation regulatory authorities, such as the Directorate General of Civil Aviation (DGCA) in India, which certifies that a drone, meets the required safety and regulatory standards for airworthiness.
-This certificate confirms that the design and production of the drone comply with established technical and safety criteria, allowing it to be legally operated within the jurisdiction of the certifying body.
-The process of obtaining a Type Certificate typically involves a thorough evaluation of the drone's design, manufacturing processes, performance, and safety features.
-Once the drone meets all the necessary requirements and passes all the tests, the DGCA grants the Type Certificate, authorizing the drone for commercial or recreational use.
-This certification ensures that the drone is safe for operation and complies with all relevant aviation regulations.

-General Safety: Drone certification focuses on ensuring general safety aspects to mitigate potential risks associated with drone operations.
+- a) Application submission: The drone operator or manufacturer applies to the certification agency, providing detailed information about the drone's specifications, design, safety features, and intended use. - b) Evaluation and testing: The certification agency conducts a thorough evaluation and testing of the drone to assess its compliance with safety and performance standards.
+This may involve flight testing, structural assessments, and verification of safety features. - c) Documentation review: The certification agency reviews technical documentation related to the drone's design, construction, and safety measures.
+They ensure that the drone meets the regulatory requirements and industry standards. - d) Compliance assessment: The drone's design and performance are compared against established regulations and guidelines to determine if it meets the necessary standards. - e) Certification issuance: If the drone successfully meets all the requirements, the DGCA on the recommendation of certification agency grants an official certificate, also known as 'Type Certificate' indicating that the drone is certified and authorised for operation. - (iii) General safety: Drone certification focuses on ensuring general safety aspects to mitigate potential risks associated with drone operations.
 This includes verifying that the drone has undergone structural integrity testing, adheres to weight and size limits, and has appropriate safety features to prevent accidents and ensure safe flight.
 Safety considerations also involve assessing the drone's ability to maintain stable flight, handle adverse weather conditions, and avoid collisions with obstacles and other aircraft.
-Certification agencies work to ensure that the drone's design and performance align with safety standards to minimise the likelihood of accidents or incidents during flight.

-Mandatory Safety Features: Drone certification may include requirements for mandatory safety features that must be present in the drone.
+Certification agencies work to ensure that the drone's design and performance align with safety standards to minimise the likelihood of accidents or incidents during flight. - (iv) Mandatory safety features: Drone certification may include requirements mandatory safety features that must be present in the drone.
 These safety features are designed to enhance the overall safety of the drone's operation.
-The mandatory safety features as per Drone Rules 2021 include:
+The mandatory safety features as per Drone Rules 2021 includes:

-- a) No permission No Take-off (NPNT) supported with hardware and firmware. - b) Geo-fencing, a virtual boundary system that restricts the drone's flight within designated areas, ensuring it stays away from no-fly zones or restricted airspace. - c) Real-time beacon for communicating the drone's altitude, speed and unique identification number.
+- No permission No Take-off (NPNT) supported with hardware and firmware. - Geo-fencing, a virtual boundary system that restricts the drone's flight within designated areas, ensuring it stays away from no-fly zones or restricted airspace. - c) Real-time beacon for communicating the drone's altitude, speed and unique identification number.